L5 Herniated Disc Treatment

 Chiropractic care for an L5 herniated disc is another common non-surgical option.
 Chiropractors use spinal adjustments to realign the vertebrae.

-This is supposedly meant to relieve pressure on the affected nerve.
-However, this mistakenly assumes the pain comes from a pinched nerve.
-The truth is that inflammation is the root of back pain, and chiropractic care cannot cure this inflammatory response.
+This is ostensibly supposed to relieve pressure on the affected nerve.
+This is because they misattribute the cause of pain to a pinched nerve.
+The truth is that inflammation is the root of back pain and chiropractic care cannot cure this inflammatory response.

 Self-Care And Lifestyle Changes